SIPU: Fueling Soldering Machine Rise with Precision & Automation

 What Is a Soldering Machine?

-• Soldering iron stand and tip cleaning sponge
+• Soldering iron stand & tip cleaning sponge: Keep tools organized and clean.

 How It Works

-You start by turning on the soldering machine and setting the right temperature.
-The soldering iron heats up quickly.
-You touch the tip to the solder wire, and it melts.
-The melted solder flows onto the metal parts you want to join.
+First, turn on the soldering machine and set the correct temperature.
+The soldering iron heats up rapidly—once ready, touch its tip to the solder wire, which melts immediately.
+The molten solder then flows onto the metal parts you intend to join.

-1. You bring the metal parts to the right temperature.
+1. Heat the metal parts to the appropriate temperature.

-3. You add extra solder to fill the gap and press the parts together.
+3. Add extra solder to fill gaps between the parts, then press the parts together.

-4. You hold the parts in place while the solder cools and hardens.
+4. Hold the parts in place until the solder cools and hardens.

 Electronics Assembly